 Record amount raised in support of student mental health

-The Ryerson community is a supportive one, but its generosity reached new levels in December when a record $22,556 was raised for Ryerson’s Centre for Student Development and Counselling (CSDC) as part of an annual campaign that kicked off on Giving Tuesday.
+The Toronto Metropolitan University community is a supportive one, but its generosity reached new levels in December when a record $22,556 was raised for Toronto Metropolitan University’s Centre for Student Development and Counselling (CSDC) as part of an annual campaign that kicked off on Giving Tuesday.

-“It was a significant jump, more than double what was raised last year and the year before,” said Kersti Kahar, Ryerson’s director of development, annual and leadership giving.
+“It was a significant jump, more than double what was raised last year and the year before,” said Kersti Kahar, Toronto Metropolitan University’s director of development, annual and leadership giving.
 “The fact that people were giving, and at such a generous level, indicates to me that people care about student wellness and that it’s something they want to support.”

 The spirit of giving